Here, I’ll use my own personal example to discuss a few dimensions of T3 monotherapy, which I envision as a “wheelchair.”

 I recovered fully within weeks after I transitioned to full T3 monotherapy.

 As I read medical research publications, I can’t help but keep my own health experiences in the back of my mind.
-Every few months or so I have stumbled upon another piece of the puzzle that helps explain the mysteries.
+Every now and then I have stumbled upon another piece of the puzzle that helped explain the mysteries.

-If I stop T4 dosing and gradually move toward T3 monotherapy, my FT3 levels are then SET FREE and able to rise above the lower boundary of reference.
-I experience relief from hypothyroid symptoms.
-The cardiovascular spasms and almost all other health problems gradually fade away.
+I observed that my FT3 levels became low and could not rise for three years.
+But as I gradually weaned off T4 dosing and gradually moved toward T3 monotherapy, my FT3 levels were SET FREE and able to rise above the lower boundary of reference.
+I simultaneously experienced relief from hypothyroid symptoms.
+The cardiovascular spasms and almost all other health problems gradually faded away.

-It seems that due to my SBP2 deiodinase defect I have an absolute “cap” on how much T3 my body will maintain whenever any FT4 is present in blood, and that’s about FT3 = 3.4 pmol/L on an assay that goes from 3.5 to 6.5 pmol/L. It’s my glass ceiling or prison bars, and it’s placed there by having a certain amount of FT4 in blood that shifts my dysfunctional deiodinase activity.
+It seemed that due to my flawed thyroid hormone metabolism I had acquired an absolute “cap” on the level of T3 my body would maintain whenever a significant amount of FT4 is present in blood, and that was about FT3 = 3.4 pmol/L on my laboratory’s test that ranged from 3.5 to 6.5 pmol/L. It seemed as if there was a glass ceiling above which FT3 could not rise when a certain amount of FT4 in blood shifted my deiodinase activity in a dysfunctional way.

-Combined with a maximum of only 3.4 pmol/L supply of FT3 in blood, there is now no amount of FT4 that is both safe (low enough to avoid cardiovascular spasms) and effective (high enough to provide an overall euthyroid state).
+If my body is now limited to attaining a maximum of only 3.4 pmol/L supply of FT3 in blood while dosing T4 hormone, then no dose of T4 hormone would be both safe (low enough to avoid cardiovascular spasms) and effective (eliciting an overall euthyroid state).
 The safest and most effective thyroid therapy modality for me is now T3 monotherapy.